-In most cases, to study at the New York Film Academy’s NYC, LA, and South Beach, Florida campuses, students will require an F-1 student visa.
-Students wishing to enroll in our Musical Theatre programs or workshop will require an M-1 student visa.
+In order to study at the New York Film Academy’s NYC, LA, and South Beach, Florida campuses, students will require an F-1 student visa.

-Once we have received all the proper documents for the I-20 certificate, we will process and send out the I-20 certificate via express courier within 3-5 business days.
-We will send you an email to confirm it has been sent and this email will include the SEVIS ID # and instructions on how to pay the SEVIS fee.
+Once we have received all the proper documents for the I-20 certificate, we will process and email the I-20 certificate within 3-5 business days.
+This email will also include the SEVIS ID # and instructions on how to pay the SEVIS fee.

-Please note that you must provide evidence that you have sufficient financial backing to receive a student visa.
+Please note that you must provide evidence that you have sufficient financial backing to receive an I-20 certificate and F-1 student visa.

 Visa Application Process

-In order to obtain an F-1 or M-1 visa, you must complete the DS-160 Visa Application and make an appointment at the U.S. Embassy or Consulate in your country for a visa interview.
+In order to obtain an F-1, you must complete the DS-160 Visa Application and make an appointment at the U.S. Embassy or Consulate in your country for a visa interview.
 At this interview, they will decide whether to issue you a visa.